Early Elementary Science Partnership

 What was our impact?

 University of Chicago’s Center for Elementary Math and Science Education provided formative and summative evaluation of the program.
-Evidence indicated that E2SP provided high quality learning opportunities that resulted in educators improving content knowledge and pedagogy and built the capacity of the schools to sustain collaborative learning communities dedicated to excellence in science education (download evaluation summary).
+Evidence indicated that E2SP provided high quality learning opportunities that resulted in educators improving content knowledge and pedagogy and built the capacity of the schools to sustain collaborative learning communities dedicated to excellence in science education (download the evaluation summary).

 1. Teachers demonstrated improved science content knowledge and confidence in their practice.